vedantjain8/coin-keeper/README.md

 - [x] show distinct category for as menu item text box in add_transaction screen
 - [x] complete inline TODOs
 - [x] infinite scroll pagination, lazy loading
+- [x] fix currency change [on restart the currency changes to default INR]

 ### Working on it